connet-dev/connet/README.md

 allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
 ```

+#### Servers environment

+The server (including control/relay server) uses the following environment variables, in case the associated fields in
+the config file are empty:
+ - `CONNET_STATE_DIR` - used when `store-dir` is empty, to setup explicitly from the environment
+ - `STATE_DIRECTORY` - used as a fallback after `CONNET_STATE_DIR`, usually setup by systemd
+ - `TMPDIR` - as a final fallback for finding `store-dir` location, falling back to `/tmp` if unset

 ### NAT Management